pytorch/torchtune/README.md

 In addition to updating stable, you need to update the dropdown to include the latest version of docs.

-In `versions.txt`, add this line in the list (substituting the correct version number here):
+In `versions.txt`, add this line in the list (substituting the correct version number):
 ```
 <li class="toctree-l1">
   <a class="reference internal" href="0.1/">v0.1.0 (stable)</a>